 It’s been a while since I wrote about deodorant here.
 I think that’s a pretty good sign, as it speaks to the longevity of the products I’ve been trying out.
 However, with travel fast approaching and my supplies running low once more, I have finally turned away from Lush to try out something a little different, an alum bar.
-(If you haven’t read anything about my deodorant adventures thus far, you can catch up here)
+(If you haven’t read anything about my deodorant adventures thus far, make sure to catch up zero waste adventures)

 So what’s an alum bar?
 It’s a crystal like stone made of mineral salts that is normally used in mens shaving, dating back to the ancient Egyptians who used it for its healing and antiseptic properties.
 When you shave you can wet an alum bar with cold water and rub it in on the shaved area to combat razor burn, stop bleeding from small cuts, and to cool the skin.
 Recommendations to try one of these have been coming my way for months, as you can use the same principal of wetting the bar and rubbing it on your ~sweaty areas~ as a natural deodorant, and apparently it lasts forever.

 Firstly, lets clarify.
 I got a natural alum bar, not a crystal deodorant.
 I went for the kind that you could also buy for shaving, not something that’s deliberately being marketed as just a crystal deodorant.
 It comes as a block in a small cardboard packet (easily recyclable) and nothing else; no plastic, no bottle.
 Zero waste box, checked.